Narrow Water Castle

-Narrow Water Castle (Caisleán an Chaoil; Ulster-Scots: Narra Wattèr Castle) is a 16th-century tower house and bawn near Warrenpoint in Northern Ireland.
-It is beside the A2 road and on the County Down bank of the Clanrye (Newry) River, which enters Carlingford Lough 1 mi to the south.
-It is a historic monument in state care in the townland of Narrow Water, in Newry and Mourne District Council district, at grid ref: J1256 1939.
+Narrow Water Castle (Caisleán an Chaoil; Ulster-Scots: Narra Wattèr Castle), also known locally as Narrow Water Keep, is a 16th-century tower house and bawn near Warrenpoint in Northern Ireland.
+It was occupied by the Hall family from the 17th until the 19th century, when they built a large Elizabethan revival-style mansion, also known as Narrow Water Castle, within the same townland.

+The tower house is beside the A2 road and on the County Down bank of the Clanrye (Newry) River, which enters Carlingford Lough 1 mi to the south.
+It is a historic monument in state care, within Newry and Mourne District Council district, in the townland of Narrow Water.
+The 16th-century tower house (keep) was given into state care in 1956.
+The 19th-century mansion remains a private residence of the Hall family.